shahraizali/awesome-django/README.md

 *Packages that help improve SEO ( Search Engine Optimization ) of projects.*

+* [django-seo](https://github.com/willhardy/django-seo/) - Provides a set of tools for managing Search Engine Optimisation (SEO) for Django sites.

 ## Settings

 *Packages that help manage the configurability of projects.*